Velu Thampi Dalawa: Alliance with the British

 The Treaty signed with the British East India Company by the popular Maharajah Dharma Raja Rama Varma in 1795 was revised in what is known as the Treaty of 1805 (according to the English East India Company's policy of "Subordinate Isolation") after the insurrection of the Nair troops in Travancore.
 It increased the British Indian force stationed in Travancore and the amount of money to be paid as tribute to the British, though the expenditure of the State in maintaining its own standing army was drastically cut.
 This was the main change brought about in the Treaty of 1805.

-Position
+The state of affairs immediately prior to the war

+The Tranvancore-British Alliance had started in 1730s when the British had supported Travancore against the Dutch during the Travancore-Dutch War.
+This relationship had strengthened considerably during the Mysorean invasion of Kerala, especially during the attack on the Battle of the Nedumkotta which was used as a casus belli by the British against Mysore, since the action against Travancore breached the clauses of Treaty of Mangalore between Mysore and the British which had provided protection, thus leading to the Third Anglo-Mysore War.
+The British forces marched on to Mysore in aid of Tranvancore and Tipu lost the war.

-Travancore was at that time, owing to all its internal problems, facing a heavy financial crisis and the ratification of the Treaty by Velu Thampi created serious discontent as it increased the dependence of Travancore on the British and also made it indebted to the English Company.
-In spite of being fully aware of the financial crisis in Travancore, the Resident Col. Macaulay pressed Velu Thampi for immediate payment of the large amount of tribute and the expenses of putting down the mutiny of the Nair troops.
-The Maharajah meanwhile wrote to the Madras government for the recall of the Resident and appointment of a new Resident which was denied.
-But this news made the Resident more obstinate against Travancore and he pressurised the Dalawa for payments immediately.
+After the Mysore wars and the death of Tipu Sultan, Travancore, owing to all its internal problems and external wars of the previous decades, found herself facing a serious financial crisis.
+The ratification of the Treaty with the British by Velu Thampi was intended to help Tranvancore improve its finances significantly, but the action created serious discontent as it increased the dependence of Travancore on the British and also made it indebted to the English Company.
+In spite of being fully aware of the financial crisis in Travancore, the Resident, Col. Macaulay, pressed Dalawa Velu Thampi for immediate payment of the large amount of the agreed war costs and the expenses of putting down the mutiny of the Nair troops.
+The Dalawa instigated the Majarajah to write to the Madras government requesting the recall of the Resident and appointment of a new Resident; this request was denied.
+But this action, perceived as ingratitude by Col. Macaulay who had twice saved Dalawa Thampi, irrevocably broke down the friendship between the former friends.
+The Resident pressurised the Dalawa for payments immediately.